-I bought a '59 Chevy, with the V-fin trunk lid, painted it a dark metallic cocoa-brown, and had it tuck'n'rolled in TJ Mexico.
+I bought a '59 Chevy, with the Vfin trunk lid, painted it a dark metallic cherry brown, and had it tuck'n'rolled in TJ Mexico.
 I wanted to see Kathy again.
-She had a boyfriend, and I a girlfriend, but we soon started dating.
-We double-dated a few times and somehow ended up flying over Airplane Hill ... girls still screamed and held on tightly.
+She had a boyfriend, and I had a girlfriend, but we soon started dating.
+We double-dated a few times, and somehow ended up flying over Airplane Hill ... girls still screamed and held on tightly.

 I stopped seeing Kathy.
 I stopped seeing anyone.
 I couldn't sleep.
 I found a job and worked all the hours I could to stay occupied and not think of Vietnam.
 Why was I thinking of that place all the time?
-I tried talking to Dennis; he had no clue, wanted to know if I had killed anybody.
-I yelled at him: Yeah I killed fifty and I ate their stinking dead bodies!
-He looked horrified...then laughed...and then looked uncertain again.
-I changed the subject.
-Dennis was quiet, and I understood there would be no one who could understand ... no one to talk with... no one who gave a damn.

-Memories of Vietnam were not just memories to me -- Vietnam was real and on every TV daily, and I had friends still there -- but none here -- and I soon learned no one wanted to talk about Vietnam.
+I tried talking to Dennis; he had no clue, wanted to know if I had killed anybody, and I changed the subject.
+I then understood there would be no one who could understand ... no one to talk with.
+The memories of Vietnam were not just memories to me-Vietnam was real and on every TV daily and I had friends still there - but none here-and I soon learned no one wanted to talk about Vietnam.
 When my brothers asked, I didn't want to talk about it.
 They wouldn't understand ... how could they?
 No one did.
+My brother, Jerry had enlisted in the army, and was in Vietnam.

+Nights were for sleeping.
+I still couldn't sleep more than a few hours.
 Dennis called.
-I told him to kiss my ass and hung up -- mom stood in my doorway with her mouth open, and wanted to know if I wanted to pray about it.
-I closed the door in her face.
-Seconds later, when I opened it to apologize, she was gone.
+I told him to kiss my ass and hung up.
+Mom stood there with her mouth open.

-Nights were for sleeping.
-I couldn't sleep.
-I didn't sleep -- nights were full alert.
 Weeks went by.
-Reoccurring dreams were vivid versions of all I had seen in Vietnam.
+The dreams were vivid versions of all I had seen in Vietnam.
 Why is this happening?
 I wondered.
 Why can't I sleep?
 I was in California, but at night my mind didn't believe it and I would awake with a start as if falling asleep on duty.
-Vietnam: Sappers; C-130s burning; SSgt Jensen dead; Mortars; Junk piles of twisted aircraft debris; Tent City; Buddhist uprisings; Airmen's Club; Mortars; Huey choppers; Aircraft bombing the perimeter; Marble Mountain lit up in flares and burning aircraft; F-4 Phantoms' afterburners rocking bedrock; Freedom Hill with green and red tracers; Battle damaged aircraft; crackling pop flares; Exploding B-57; Truck bed loaded with bodies; Coffins loaded on aircraft; Bodies and wounded in landing Hueys; red tracers; green tracers; Ammo dump firefight; Blackie ... always Blackie; K-9 fighting holes; Perimeter Flares; Flare-kickers and pearls of drifting fire; Monsoon rains; Marines; suffocating heat; Mortars; SSgt Kays gone ...
-I wonder if he is dead; Mortars; J.B. dead; Howitzers; rats; You Numba Ten GI; Firefights; Flamethrowers on the perimeter; Bombs falling nearby -- the night was not for sleeping.
+Vietnam: Sappers; C-130s burning; SSgt Jensen dead-gunfight with sappers; Mortars; Junk piles of twisted aircraft debris; Tent City; Buddhist uprisings; Airmen's Club; Mortars; Huey choppers; Aircraft bombing the perimeter; Marble Mountain lit up in flares and burning aircraft; F-4 Phantoms' afterburners rocking bedrock; Freedom Hill with green and red tracers; Battle damaged aircraft; crackling pop flares; Exploding B-57; Truck bed loaded with bodies; Coffins loaded on aircraft; Tentmate JB, dead-mortars; Bodies and wounded in Hueys, blood pool on the deck; Ammo dump firefight; Blackie ... always Blackie; K-9 fighting holes; Perimeter Flares; Flare kickers and pearls of drifting fire; Monsoon rains; Marines; suffocating heat; Mortars; SSgt Kays gone ...
+I wonder if he is dead; Mortars; Howitzers; rats; ou Numba Ten GI; Snakes; Firefights; Flamethrowers on the perimeter; Bombs falling nearby; the night was not for sleeping-it still isn't.